 House and Ladders

-I am not sure what it is as children that makes us readily picture God as seated high above us.
+I am not sure what it is that makes us readily picture God as seated high above us.
 But from childhood, we seem to nurture pictures of heaven and all its wonderment as that which spatially exists “above,” while we and all of our joys and worries exist on earth “below.”
 While this may simply illustrate our need for metaphors as we learn to relate to the world around us, there is also biblical imagery that seems to authenticate the portrayal.
 Depicting the God who exists beyond all we know, the Scripture writers describe the divine throne as “high and lofty,” the name of the LORD as existing above all names.
 Yet even metaphors can be misleading when they cease to point beyond themselves.
 Though the Bible uses the language and imagery of loftiness, it also pronounces that God’s existence is far more than something “above” us.
 The startling image of the Incarnation, for instance, radically erases the likeness of a distant God.
 The message that comes again and again from the mouth of God on earth is equally startling: The kingdom of God is among us!

 Of the many objections to Christianity, there is one in particular that stands out in my mind as troubling.
 That is, the argument that to be Christian is to withdraw from the world, to follow fairy tales with wishful hearts and myths that insist you stop thinking and believe that all will be right in the end because God says so.
 It was in such a vein that Karl Marx depicted Christianity as a kind of drug that anesthetizes its consumers to the suffering in the world and the wretchedness of life.
 Sigmund Freud argued similarly that belief in God functions as an infantile dream that helps us evade the pain and helplessness we both feel and see around us.
 I don’t find these critiques and others like them troubling because I find them an accurate picture of the kingdom Jesus described.
 Rather, I find them troubling because so many Christians, myself included, find it easy to live as if Freud and Marx are quite right in their analyses.